How to keep your Salesforce sandboxes in sync

 4. Deploy metadata

-If your orgs aren’t too badly out of sync, you could select all the changes in the comparison view (assuming you’ve not identified anything in the sandbox you should keep) and deploy them using Gearset.
-The larger a deployment, the more likely it is to run into problems, so you might want to break things down into multiple deployment packages.
+If your environment config hasn’t drifted too far apart, you can select all the changes in the comparison view (assuming you’ve not identified anything in the sandbox you should keep) and deploy them using Gearset.

-Keep your orgs in sync using Gearset for DevOps
+Keep your orgs in sync using Gearset Pipelines

 Say goodbye to that syncing feeling

-If you’re new to Gearset, get in touch with us to book a tailored demo and find out how our CI/CD Pipelines can help you keep your environments in sync.
-Or you can start a free trial any time and get full access to the whole platform.
+If you’re new to Gearset, get in touch with us to book a tailored demo and find out how Gearset can help you keep your environments in sync.
+Want to see it in action?
+Watch how easy it is to sync environments with Gearset Pipelines.